-If the Plans call for the structure to have a step-up in elevation, pour the higher leveling pad so that its surface is 1.23 or 2.46 ft. above those of the lower pad depending on the Plans.
-Leave a 12-in. maximum gap between the higher pad and the start of the lower pad at the step-up location (Figure 15).
+If the Plans call for the structure to have a step-up in elevation, pour the higher leveling pad as indicated on the Plans.
+Leave a 12-in. maximum (9-in typical) gap between the higher pad and the centerline of the joint of the last panel of the lower course (Figure 15).

-Step B-4: Wall Line - On the leveling pad establish a layout line for the face of the structure.
+Step B-4: Wall Line - On the leveling pad establish a layout line for the front face of the structure.
 This may be different than the wall's LOL given in the contract documents.